Concentration camp: Definition

 The term concentration camp originates from the Spanish–Cuban Ten Years' War when Spanish forces detained Cuban civilians in camps to more easily combat guerrilla forces.
-Over the following decades, the British during the Second Boer War and the Americans during the Philippine–American War also used concentration camps.
+Spain used concentration camps again in Cuba with Valeriano Weyler's Reconcentration policy during the 1895-98 Cuban War of Independence where rural Cubans were relocated to concentration camps.
+Over the following decades, the Americans during the Philippine–American War, the British during the Second Boer War, and the Germans during the Herero and Nama genocide also used concentration camps.

 The term "concentration camp" and "internment camp" are used to refer to a variety of systems that greatly differ in their severity, mortality rate, and architecture; their defining characteristic is that inmates are held outside the rule of law.
 Extermination camps or death camps, whose primary purpose is killing, are also imprecisely referred to as "concentration camps".

 The American Heritage Dictionary defines the term concentration camp as: "A camp where persons are confined, usually without hearings and typically under harsh conditions, often as a result of their membership in a group which the government has identified as dangerous or undesirable."

 Although the first example of civilian internment may date as far back as the 1830s, the English term concentration camp was first used to refer to the reconcentration camps (Spanish: reconcentrados) which were set up by the Spanish military in Cuba during the Ten Years' War (1868–1878).
 The label was applied yet again to camps set up by the United States during the Philippine–American War (1899–1902).
 And expanded usage of the concentration camp label continued when the British set up camps during the Second Boer War (1899–1902) in South Africa for interning Boers during the same time period.
 The German Empire also established concentration camps during the Herero and Nama genocide (1904–1907); the death rate of these camps was 45 per cent, twice that of the British camps.